 Mr. Agosta received his B.A. from Wesleyan University and his Ph.D. from Duke University.
-He did post-doctoral work at Harvard University and at the Francis Bitter National Magnet Laboratory at the Massachusetts Institute of Technology and joined the Clark faculty in 1991.
-Hevis the Chair of the 3/2 Engineering Program Committee.
+He completed post-doctoral work at Harvard University and at the Francis Bitter National Magnet Laboratory at the Massachusetts Institute of Technology and joined the Clark faculty in 1991.
+He chairs the 3/2 Engineering Program Committee.

 Mr. Agosta is CEO of MachFlow Energy Inc., and recently received a grant of $1 million from the Department of Energy.

 Mr. Agosta is a low temperature experimental physicist who was originally trained to study the properties of fluids at very low temperatures.
 His present research interests are lower dimensional superconductors in very high magnetic fields and heat transfer in gas boundary layers.

 Given his deep interest in complicated instrumentation, he and his students have developed a pulsed magnetic field laboratory where experiments are performed in one of the highest magnetic fields (51 tesla!) available at any university in the United States.
 His group studies anisotropic conducting materials at the extremes of parameter space, including temperature, pressure, and magnetic field to understand the relation of their chemical properties to correlated electron properties such as superconductivity, spin density waves, charge density waves, and the quantum Hall effect.
 Most of his measurements are made with an rf penetration depth technique developed in his laboratory and particularly well suited to the extreme conditions created in his laboratory.
 At his laboratory he can increase the magnetic field much above the level necessary to quench the superconducting or other correlated electron state to observe quantum oscillations and probe the Fermi surface.
 In this way, he can explore the fundamental properties of the charge carriers and test current theories of correlated electrons.